David Copperfield is humiliated by the schoolmaster in 2000 film.

 Filmed in Ireland and a similar length to the great British mini-series of the previous year, this one is not nearly as successful in reimagining Dickens's world.

 It focuses more on the second half of the novel, on the grownup David recalling his abuse as a boy at the hands of Murdstone.
 British actor Hugh Dancy is quite good as an appropriately romantic adult David.
-One wishes he were in the 1999 series as the grownup Copperfield.
+One wishes he he had been in the 1999 series as the grownup Copperfield.

 The script also takes great liberties with the source material's narrative, replacing many of Dickens's subplots with new ones of the screenwriter's fancy, such as making stepfather Murdstone an ongoing villain of the piece instead of being vanquished in the early going—turning this film into what might be called David Copperfield's Revenge.